electron/electron/docs/api/content-tracing.md

 # contentTracing

-> Debug your application using Chromium's content module.
+> Collect tracing data from Chromium's content module for finding performance bottlenecks and slow operations.

 This module does not include a web interface so you need to open `chrome://tracing/` in a Chrome browser and load the